-Note 4 - Cash Held by State Treasurer
+Note 3 - Cash Held by State Treasurer

-Accounts payable and accrued salaries to be funded from state-appropriated funds totaled approximately \$1,247,000 at June 30, 2018.
-The College has recorded a comparable dollar amount of cash held by the State Treasurer for the benefit of the College, which was subsequently used for these liabilities.
+Accounts payable and accrued salaries to be funded from state-appropriated funds totaled approximately \$1,163,000 and \$1,247,000 at June 30, 2019 and 2018, respectively.
+The College has recorded an equivalent dollar amount of cash held by the State Treasurer for the benefit of the College, which was subsequently used for these liabilities.

-Note 5 - Investments
+Note 4 - Investments